Shopify/polaris/documentation/Color system.md

 ### Divider

-For use as a divider (border or interactive outline).
+For use as a divider.

 - Divider On Surface: `--p-divider-on-surface`
 - Divider On Inverse: `--p-divider-on-inverse`